Interpretation & Debate

 by Orin Kerr

-The biggest challenge ahead for the Fourth Amendment is how it should apply to computers and the Internet.
+The biggest challenge ahead for the Fourth Amendment is how it should apply to the digital world.

 The Fourth Amendment was written over two hundred years ago.
-But today’s crimes often involve computers and the Internet, requiring the police to collect digital evidence and analyze it to solve crimes.
+But today’s crimes often cell phones, laptops, and the Internet.
+The police have to collect digital evidence to solve today’s crimes.

-Consider the example of a Facebook account.
-If you log in to Facebook, your use of the account sends a tremendous amount of information to Facebook.
-Facebook keeps records of everything.
-What you post, what messages you send, what pictures you “like,” even what pages you view.
-Facebook gets it all, and it keeps records of everything you do.
-Now imagine that the police come to Facebook and want records of a particular user.
-The police think the suspect used Facebook to commit the crime or shared evidence of the crime using the site.
-Maybe the suspect was cyberstalking and harassing a victim on Facebook.
-Or maybe the suspect is a drug dealer who was exchanging messages with another drug dealer planning a future crime.
-Or perhaps the suspect committed a burglary, and he posted pictures of the burglary for all of his Facebook friends to see.
+Imagine that the police come to Instagram and want records of a particular user.
+The police think the person used Instagram to commit a crime or shared evidence of the crime there.
+Maybe the person was cyberstalking and harassing a victim on Instagram.
+Or maybe the person committed a burglary, and he posted pictures of the burglary for all of his Instagram friends to see.

-Here’s the hard question: What limits does the Fourth Amendment impose on the government getting access to the account records?
-For example, is it a Fourth Amendment “search” or “seizure” for the government to get what a person posted on his Facebook wall for all of his friends to see?
+What limits should the Fourth Amendment impose on the government getting access to the account records?
+For example, is it a Fourth Amendment “search” or “seizure” for the government to get what a person posted on Instagram for all of his friends to see?
 Is it a search or seizure to get the messages that the suspect sent?
 How about records of what page the suspect viewed?
 And if it is a search or seizure, how much can the government seize with a warrant?
 Can the government get access to all of the account records?
 Only some of the account records?

-The courts have only begun to answer these questions, and it will be up to future courts to figure out what the Fourth Amendment requires.
-As more people spend much of their lives online, the stakes of answering these questions correctly becomes higher and higher.
+The courts have only started to answer these questions, and it will be up to future courts to figure out what the Fourth Amendment requires.
+As more people spend more of their lives online, the stakes of answering these questions becomes higher and higher.

 In my view, courts should try to answer these questions by translating the traditional protections of the Fourth Amendment from the physical world to the networked world.
 In the physical world, the Fourth Amendment strikes a balance.
 The government is free to do many things without constitutional oversight.
 The police can watch people in the public street or watch a suspect in a public place.
 They can follow a car as it drives down the street.
 On the other hand, the police need cause to stop people, and they need a warrant to enter private places like private homes.